Stevie Wonder, Pharrell Williams head line-up at Montreux Jazz

 The line-up for the July 4-19 festival, unveiled on Thursday, includes former Blur front man Damon Albarn, hip-hop duo Outkast, the veteran Van Morrison, Massive Attack, and R&B Californian newcomer Banks.

-Nobs, who died after a ski accident in January 2013, tried to bring Wonder to Montreux, one of Europe's most prestigious summer music festivals, but the 1 million Swiss franc (681.50 thousand pounds) purse was out of reach at the time.
+Nobs, who died after a ski accident in January 2013, tried to bring Wonder to Montreux, one of Europe's most prestigious summer music festivals, but the 1 million Swiss franc ($1.13 million) purse was out of reach at the time.

 At the presentation, Mauritian pianist Jerry Leonide, who opens for French drummer Manu Katche on July 14, played a few bars of "Superstition" as Wonder's name flashed on an electric board.